 For more information, please see the following page: https://www.gov.uk/trade-tariff

-Customs description (A description of the item you are sending.
-This description is used by customs officials to assess your items, so please ensure your description is concise and relevant, ie 'Blue cotton T-shirt'.
+Customs description: A brief description of the item you are sending.
+This description is used by customs officials to assess your items.
+Please ensure the description is concise and relevant, ie 'Blue cotton T-shirt'.
 This description will also be used to look up an appropriate HS code for the item.

 Unit weight: The weight per single unit in kilograms, ie, 0.05